Mughees28/Odoo-real-estate-module/README.md

 2. Install PostgreSQL database.
 3. Make a Python virtual environment.
 4. Install all the packages/libraries you will need for working with Odoo.
+5. Intall Pycharm.
+6. Configure Pycharm add relevant paths.
-5. Create module 'estate'.
+7. Create module `estate`.
-6. Move the `estate` directory to your Odoo addons directory.
+8. Move the `estate` directory to your Odoo addons directory.
-7. Add addons path to conf file.
+9. Add addons path to conf file.
-8. Restart the Odoo server.
+10. Restart the Odoo server.
 ## Usage
 1. Log in to your Odoo instance.
 2. Go to the Apps menu and install the Real Estate Module.